 If you continue to read this post the information may not be relevant to your needs.
 As it refers to an outdated version of the Visual Composer plugin which is no longer in use.

 Additional Learning Materials

-For more information, you can also refer to this useful video tutorial.
+For more information on Visual Composer you can refer to the Visual Composer website.
+You can also refer to this useful video tutorial.
 It gives a great visual to some of the areas we’ll be discussing.
 Furthermore, you may also find this reference guide helpful, should there be any further information you require that we haven’t covered within this guide.